• Skip to primary navigation

 How to serve?

 The best side dish is naan bread.
 I love mopping the sauce with the fresh bread.
-However, if I didn't have naan bread, I also served the beef potato curry with sourdough or crusty white bread.
+However, if I didn't have naan bread, I also served the ground beef and potato curry with sourdough or crusty white bread.

-You can also make a salad on the side, a cucumber or carrot raita would be great as well.
+You can also make a salad on the side; a cucumber or carrot raita would be great as well.

-More curries:
+More curries

 Do you like this recipe?

 Please leave a good rating in the recipe card below.
 Stay in touch through social media: Pinterest, Facebook, and Instagram.
-Don’t forget to tag me #whereismyspoon when you try a recipe!
+Donโ€™t forget to tag #whereismyspoon when you try a recipe!

-Beef and Potato Curry
+Ground Beef and Potato Curry

 5 from 1 vote